 Dehydration does tend to remove a bit of the vitamins and minerals from fresh foods than does freeze-drying, but not at all as much as thoroughly cooking food, so there will still be plenty of nutrients left in dehydrated foods.
 The trade-off will be the price, as dehydrated foods will be less expensive than freeze dried food.

-Tylee's is a nutritious alternative to home-made raw diets and it does remind you, when thawed, of a homemade cooked meal - just like the picture on the package!
+Tylee's is a nutritious alternative to a homemade diet and it does remind you, when thawed, of a home-cooked meal - just like the picture on the package!
 The meats and veggies are all human grade and it's grain and starch free.

-This meal is cooked before freezing and cooking does extract nutrients.
-But the ingredients are safe for human consumption - they are 'human grade' like those you find in supermarkets - the protein sources are not grass-fed, nor are the vegetables organic.
+This meal is cooked before freezing.
+The ingredients are safe for human consumption - they are 'human grade' like those you find in supermarkets - the protein sources are not grass-fed, nor are the vegetables organic.
 But the food is grain-free, proportionally very high in protein, and it contains very few un-pronouncable ingredients.

 Tylee's is available exclusively through Chewy's and it is shipped frozen in a well-packaged box, so when it arrives at your home, it will still be frozen.
 Just make sure you're not going out of town when Tylee's is due to arrive.

-If your budget and/or time constraints don't support feeding your dog with raw, freeze-dried, dehydrated or cooked fresh food, you may want to look into the kibble or canned food made by the manufacturers listed below.
+If your budget and/or time constraints don't support feeding your dog freeze-dried, dehydrated or cooked fresh food, you may want to look into the kibble or canned food made by the manufacturers listed below.
 These are primarily grain-free foods and they have a higher protein to vegetable/fruit and filler content than many grocery store pet foods.
 As for kibble versus wet food, though many insist kibble is worse for your dog than wet food, the fact is that both use very high heat in their processing.
-I would give your dog both versions; kibble is better for keeping a dog's teeth clean and canned food does provide more moisture.
+Either or both are fine, but the moist is preferable.

 Wellness Core (available at Amazon here)